tuyuritio/astro-theme-thought-lite/src/content/note/en/content.md

 ### Linkroll

-"Linkroll" is used to display related websites and resources.
+"Linkroll" is used to display websites and resources.
 This is not only a recommendation for **quality content**, but also an important way to build **internet community** connections.

 Here you can elaborate on your recommendation criteria and management methods for external links, providing visitors with opportunities for extended reading, making it an important part of the site.